WillerZ/rocksmith-pod-hd-500-jtv/README.md

 I am going to avoid putting tone-altering effects blocks before the FX Loop so as not to disrupt Rocksmith's note detection.

-It is also important that any effects before the loop are stereo-in/stereo-out and do not mix their left- and right- channels at all so that the Guitar/Bass separation is maintained.
+All effects produce output on both the left and right channels if there is input on either channel.
+This means that in order to place effects before the loop without compromising the channel separation we have to use the A and B paths and place the FX Loop after the mixer.
+This applies even if the effects on paths A and B are identical in every way.

-There are some useful tonally-neutral effects, in particular the Hard
+Unfortunately if we do this it means that we can't process the Guitar and Bass separately post-Rocksmith.

-Gate: it is a good way to cut down on unwanted noise during the quiet bits of Plug In Baby and other high-gain tracks.
-I am not as sure as I would like to be that this is a non-channel-mixing stereo-in stereo-out effect.
+There are some useful non-disruptive effects, in particular the Hard Gate is a good way to cut down on unwanted noise during the quiet bits of high-gain tracks.

 Post-Rocksmith Effects
 ----------------------